Skip to content

 • Cycle Detection: Use analyzer.find_cycles() to identify circular dependencies.

-• Reports: Generate a comprehensive JSON report with analyzer.generate_dependency_report().
+• Generate a comprehensive JSON report with analyzer.generate_dependency_report().

 Visualizing dependencies helps you understand, refactor, and document complex codebases.
-With kit’s DependencyAnalyzer and tools like Graphviz, you can gain valuable insights into your Python project’s structure.
+With kit’s DependencyAnalyzer and tools like Graphviz, you can gain valuable insights into your project’s structure, whether it’s a Python application or Terraform infrastructure.